elusivecodes/FrostDateTime/README.md

 **Get ISO Year**

-Get the ISO year in current timeZone.
+Get the ISO year in current time zone.

 This method is identical to `getYear()` except in cases where the ISO week belongs to the previous or next year, then that value will be used instead.